UIAA Volunteer Series: Amit Chowdhury

-General Assembly, Safety, UIAA
+General Assembly, India, Safety, UIAA

 Based in Gurgaon, India, a thriving business and technology hub some 19 miles (30km) south west of the capital New Delhi, Amit Chowdhury (Indian Mountaineering Foundation) has a long-standing relationship with the UIAA.
 He joined the Safety Commission in 2012, later becoming President in 2017.
 He has served as a Management Committee member, and in 2020 he became the first Indian delegate to be elected to the UIAA Executive Board.